Likheet/tokenizer-lab/README.md

 - **Run a single tokenizer** and inspect the generated tokens, offsets, and byte spans in multiple views (“Readable”, “Model tokens”, “Token IDs”, and “Offsets”).
 - **Compare models instantly** across all supported tokenizers to understand how token counts, byte usage, and unknown token rates differ.
 - **Batch process datasets** by pasting newline-delimited snippets and downloading aggregated metrics as CSV for further analysis.
+- **Launch Auto sweeps** to stream tokenizer benchmarks with configurable presets, axes, and tokenizer selections, then download the provenance-rich CSV without leaving the browser.
 - **Visualize whitespace and control characters** clearly thanks to custom rendering that converts spaces to `␣`, tabs to `⇥`, and newlines to `⏎`.
 - **Decode byte-level BPE** tokens responsibly—fallbacks ensure you never see the `�` replacement character, and hex representations are used when decoding is impossible.
 - **Work with gated models** by providing a Hugging Face access token; the app handles license preflight checks and stores the token only in your browser’s local storage.